|

 THE GORILLA'S

-You will be
+You

-words of wisdom are directly opposite to your
+These words of wisdom are directly opposite

-natural instincts, but luckily a ranger is
+to your natural instincts, but luckily a ranger

-there to grab you should your feet disobey
+is there to grab you should your feet disobey

 the instructions.
 The noise of the silverback